rahuldadlani03/GitHub-Pages-Project/index.md

 ### Hobbies and Passions
 - **Working out:** I workout 5 to 6 days a week.
 It's helped me build a routine and stay mentally and physically healthy.
-I've also met some life long friends along the way
+I've also met some life long friends along the way.

 - **Videography:** I've been filming and editing videos for the last 9 years. lately with covid, I've gotten more into editing.